sandersaether/java-tdd-domain-modelling-practice/README.md

 6. I should be able to view the top card of the deck.

-7. I should be able to cut the cards and see a card from an arbitrary point in the deck
+7. I should be able to cut the cards and see a card from an arbitrary point in the deck.
 ```